 Click Manage Feeds to view and manage all feeds you have generated.

 All generated feeds and their information can be found in the Manage Feeds tab.

-You can view the feed name, URL, created and modified date, upcoming refresh date of feed if you have configured a scheduled refresh job.
+You can view the feed name, URL, created and modified date, and upcoming refresh date of the feed if you have configured a scheduled refresh job.

-In addition to these, you can view certain actions as follows:
+In addition to these, you can execute certain actions as follows:

 - Edit: For editing the feed.

 - Copy: Generating a copy of the feed.